.gif)

 Henry's first marriage had been a foreign alliance of sorts, although it is certain that they two were truly in love for some time.
 His next two brides were love matches and Henry could have had little or no monetary or political gain from them.

-Hans Holbein, probably the most famous of the Tudor court painters, was sent in 1539 to the court of the Duke of Cleves, who had two sisters: Sybilla, Amelia and Anne.
-Cleves was a dukedom located on the Dutch-German border.
-The Duke of Cleves was brother-in-law to the Elector of Saxony and one of the guiding spirits of the Schmalkaldic League, and as he had given mortal offence to the Emperor by his acceptance of the Duchy of Guelders.
-When Holbein went, Cleves was seen as an important potential ally in the event France and the Holy Roman Empire (who had someone made a truce in their long history of conflict) decided to move against the countries who had thrown off the Papal authority.
+Hans Holbein, probably the most famous of the Tudor court painters, was sent in 1539 to the court of the Duke of Cleves, who had three sisters: Sybilla, Amelia and Anne.
+When Holbein went, Cleves, a dukedom located on the Dutch-German border, was seen as an important potential ally in the event France and the Holy Roman Empire (who had someone made a truce in their long history of conflict) decided to move against the countries who had thrown off the Papal authority.
 England then sought alliances with countries who had been supporting the reformation of the church.
 Several of the Duchys and principalities along the Rhine were Lutheran.
-Holbein painted the sisters of the Duke of Cleves and Henry decided to have a contract drawn up for his marriage to Anne. |

-Cleves, older sister of Anne
+Sybille of Cleves, older sister of Anne of Cleves

-of Cleves by Lucas Cranach
+by Lucas Cranach

 Anne arrives to England recorded by Eustace Chapuys.

-meeting and Anne's reaction, undoubtedly a humbling experience for the King.
+Of particular interest is Henry's trick at their first meeting and Anne's reaction, undoubtedly a humbling experience for the King.

 1539